Main players in Ukraine debt battle prepare to face off

 Deputy Finance Minister Storchak, who negotiated the repayment of $21.3 billion to the Paris Club of creditor states in 2006, has been arguing Moscow’s position.
 He was arrested in 2007 on embezzlement charges that were dropped for lack of evidence.

-BOZIDAR DJELIC - A former Serbian finance minister and Belgrade’s EU entry negotiator, Djelic heads the team advising Ukraine at Lazard.
+BOZIDAR DJELIC - A former Serbian finance minister and Belgrade’s EU entry negotiator, Djelic heads the team advising Ukraine at French debt advisory firm Lazard.

 Djelic joined Lazard only last year but the firm, since advising Indonesia in the 1970s, has built a fearsome reputation in sovereign restructurings, most recently forcing Greece’s creditors to take the 75 percent haircut.